MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 ## Mergers and acquisitions

 A business merger between two companies resulting in an organization made up with multiple Office365 tenants and separate AADs.
-The tenants either choose to remain separate and collaborate together or merge into a single tenant (For example, M&A: Bayer & Monsanto).
+The tenants either choose to remain separate and collaborate together or merge into a single tenant (Fo8r example, M&A: Bayer & Monsanto).

 The concept of Mergers and acquisitions is depicted in the screenshot below.